 In Phase 2 studies in patients with moderate-to-severe COPD, our lead formulation, nebulized ensifentrine, has demonstrated significant and clinically meaningful improvements in both lung function and COPD symptoms, including breathlessness.
+These benefits have been observed with or without background therapy.
 In addition, nebulized ensifentrine has further improved lung function and reduced residual lung volumes (air trapping) in COPD patients taking standard of care, short- and long-acting bronchodilator therapy, including maximum bronchodilator treatment with dual/triple therapy (LABA/LAMA +/- ICS).
-Nebulized ensifentrine is currently in a Phase 2b clinical study evaluating its effect as an add-on to treatment with a long-acting bronchodilator in patients with moderate-to-severe COPD, which is expected to be completed around year-end 2019.

 We reported positive results from a Phase 2 study of the DPI formulation of ensifentrine in August 2019.
-The pMDI formulation is currently in a Phase 2 study, with single dose data expected in the first quarter of 2020 and final data around the middle of 2020.
+The pMDI formulation is currently in a Phase 2 study, with single dose data expected early in the second quarter of 2020 and multiple dose data in the second half of 2020.
 Ensifentrine also has potential applications in cystic fibrosis, asthma and other respiratory diseases.

 This range of Verona Pharma-supported publications provide further pharmacologic background to the research that we are engaged in.